 Is this you?

-We are the first programme in the UK and Europe to teach computer coding to prisoners and we take our inspiration from The Last Mile, an established prison coding programme that started in San Quentin in the US, but now also runs in several prisons throughout the USA.
+We are the first programme in the UK and Europe to teach computer programming to prisoners and we take our inspiration from The Last Mile, an established prison coding programme that started in San Quentin, but now also runs in several prisons throughout the USA.

 In 2015, Franky was involved in a fight following a night out; he was under the influence of alcohol and the injuries he inflicted were deemed serious enough to warrant a charge of Grievous Bodily Harm.
 At his trial he was sentenced to nine years in custody.
 He arrived at HMP Humber in August 2015.
 He was 21 years old.

 Franky had always been academically bright, he had passed his GCSEs whilst at school, and had worked as a factory line manager and for his family’s plastering business.
 He had never been in custody before and, upon first arriving at HMP Humber, Franky had this to say: